M-FF-M/climbing-fall-simulation/README.md

 - complete menu with additional settings
 - add the option to store simulation results in-browser and to download and upload them
+- show fall factor and other key statistics in menu
 - add quick setup for UIAA norm fall
 - add option to hide certain objects in the graph by clicking on the respective legend
 - decrease the axis legend text size if it covers too much of the available space